 Noise is an issue if your room faces the main road.
 So do ask for a room not facing the main road!
 Dog's barking at night is an issue everywhere in Nepal.
 The more remote the area the worse it seems to get.
 Thamel is actually quieter than most.

 There are other areas you can stay than Thamel.
-Paknajol is blossoming into a new accommodation zone.
-The Freak Street area south of Durbar Square has several good budget options while many people often choose to stay in Bhaktapur!
+Paknajol and Kaldrea are blossoming into a new backpacker accommodation zone.
+The Freak Street area south of Durbar Square has several good budget options.
+Boutique hotels are popular in Patan while many people often choose to stay in Bhaktapur!

 Do see my pages on accommodation in Kathmandu for more.

-Nepal suffers from terrible infrastructure an bad roads.
+Nepal suffers from terrible infrastructure and bad roads.
 Many are not sealed and very dusty - hence the need for dust masks.
-There's not getting around any of this other than to leave early in the morning if you are taking a trip somewhere.
-There are new taxis in Kathmandu and old Suzukis, though they won't like it you can ask the new taxis to turn on the air-conditioning - they'll probably add a surcharge to this!
+There's no getting around any of this other than to leave early in the morning if you are taking a trip somewhere.
+There are new taxis in Kathmandu and old Suzuki taxis, though they won't like it you can ask the new taxis to turn on the air-conditioning - they'll probably add a surcharge to this!

 Hiring out a bicycle in Kathmandu city is not a good idea.
 The pollution plus the bad roads and crazy traffic can make it incredibly stressful, unhealthy and borderline dangerous.
 Save the bicycle idea for getting out into the countryside on a mountain bike!

-Kathmandu has a barter system that's been around for thousands of years.
+Kathmandu still has a quasi barter and a bargaining system that's been around for a thousand years.
 Just because someone gives you a price doesn't mean it's the actual price.
 This is very true in Kathmandu's souvenir stores.
-Shop in a few and get a rough price, or shop in a place you don't plan to buy and see how far they will bargain down.
+Shop in a few and get a rough price or shop in a place you don't plan to buy and see how far they will bargain down.
 The one exception to this is taking things too far.
-Post 2015 earthquake many stores are just trying to break even and sell at cost.
-If you feel something is priced too low or the person is struggling then why not offer a better price.

-Don't bother asking for a taxi to put on the meter.
-Though it is a legal requirement for a taxi to have a meter none of them actually "use" the meter.
+Don't bother asking for a taxi to put on the meter as they won't often do this.
+Though it is a legal requirement for a taxi to have a meter few of them actually "use" the meter.
 If by some miracle you do come across a taxi who will use it the cost will be a lot more than that bargaining method.
 To take a taxi simply ask them how much?
 If you don't know the prices ask at your hotel the approximate price to a destination before leaving.
 Then decline your hotels offers to get you a taxi because it too will be inflated.
 Just get the price, go outside, flag down a little white Suzuki taxi and ask them.
 Now do some math and figure out who is cheaper?
 The hotel price taxi or the taxi in front of you.
 If there's a huge difference bargain your taxi price down.

 Many people don't realize it but there are lots of free things to do in Kathmandu.
 While popular attractions like Durbar Square, Swayambhunath and Boudhanath all charge entry fees there are so many places that don't.
 Do see my heritage walks in Kathmandu page as an example of things to see and do that don't cost a thing.
-Likewise places like Kirtipur have no charges at all.
+Likewise places like Kirtipur can make for great days out.